 Before a craniotomy, the surgeon will explain what the procedure will involve and its risks and benefits.
 Consent forms and other paperwork will be completed to inform the surgeon of relevant medical history such as allergies, other medications you are taking, reactions to anesthesia, and any previous surgeries.

-One week before surgery, nonsteroidal anti-inflammatory (NSAID) medications such as ibuprofen (for example, Advil or Motrin), naproxen (for example, Aleve), and other prescribed NSAIDs, as well as blood thinners such as warfarin (for example, Jantoven, Coumadin), acetylsalicylic acid (aspirin), and clopidogrel (for example, Plavix) should be stopped to decrease the risk of bleeding.
+One week before surgery, nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (for example, Advil or Motrin), naproxen (for example, Aleve), and other prescribed NSAIDs, as well as blood thinners such as warfarin (for example, Jantoven, Coumadin), acetylsalicylic acid (aspirin), and clopidogrel (for example, Plavix) should be stopped to decrease the risk of bleeding.
 This list is not all-inclusive.
-Inform your physician of all medications and supplements you are taking and follow the physician’s recommendations.
+Inform your physician of all medications and supplements you are taking, and follow his or her recommendations.

 Several days before surgery, a physical exam, blood tests, an electrocardiogram (ECG), chest X-rays, and other tests might be performed to ensure that your body can safely undergo anesthesia and handle the surgery and that surgical scenarios (for example, bleeding) are properly prepared for.
 A baseline neurological exam is conducted and repeated after surgery.
 MRI might be scheduled if the surgeon plans to use image guidance during the operation.

 On the night before or morning of the surgery, your physician might ask that you fast (not eat or drink anything) to prevent vomiting while under general anesthesia.
 To reduce the possibility of infection at the site of incision, showering or washing your hair with a special antiseptic shampoo might be required.